Virginia Commercial Space Flight Authority Internship Program

 With the growth of commercial space flight and exploration of new opportunities in the aerospace industry, we are excited to see what 2018 and beyond holds in store for our program and future talent.
 We look forward to our continued relationship with the regional colleges, our dedication to Virginia’s STEM education, and the new ideas this future generation in aerospace holds.

-To learn more information about our program offering, contact Brenda Neckvatal, Director of Human Resources at 757-440-4020.
+To learn more information about our program offering, contact Gloria Harris, Human Resources Manager, at 757-440-4020.